Last update: 03.26.2018

 Kuala Lumpur, Malaysia

-Our VPN Unlimited review has found that this service offers good enough speeds for web surfing, gaming, and even HD or 4K streaming.
-However, that comes with some caveats:
+These are good enough speeds for web surfing, gaming, and even HD or 4K streaming.
+However, that comes with a couple of caveats:

 - When considering the speed of a VPN, you should think in percentages.
-So, for example, since our base download speed is approximately 300 Mbps, the speed, when connected to Singapore, is roughly a sixth of that.
+So, for example, since our base download speed is approximately 300 Mbps, if yours is lower, then calculate based on that.

 On the main dashboard, you can find a world map with your true IP address displayed and your physical location marked.
 If you are connected to a VPN server, you can see your virtual IP and spoofed location shown as well.
 The world map shows all 70+ locations where the servers are.
 However, this is not an interactive map – you can’t connect by clicking on it.